jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

     (ii) is in New Zealand,—
 (3) Where, in relation to a request made under subsection (1), the Attorney-General authorises assistance in accordance with this section, the Attorney-General shall forward the request to the appropriate agency in New Zealand, and that agency shall use its best endeavours to locate or, as the case may be, identify and locate the person to whom the request relates, and shall advise the Attorney-General of the outcome of those endeavours.
 (4) On receipt of such advice, the Attorney-General shall inform the requesting country of the result of the inquiries made pursuant to the request.

+### Subpart 3 — Assistance in obtaining evidence in New Zealand

 **Assistance in obtaining evidence in New Zealand**